Echeveria 'Morning Beauty'

-Echeveria 'Morning Beauty', also known as Echeveria subsessilis, is a small succulent with solitary rosettes of numerous, densely crowded leaves.
-Rosettes are up to 4 inches (10 cm) in diameter.
-Leaves are glaucous, blue-gray, with long, tapering leaf tips and fine, pink to red margins slightly keeled on the upper surface.
+Echeveria 'Morning Beauty', also known as Echeveria subsessilis, is a small succulent with a lovely solitary rosette of numerous densely crowded leaves.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+Leaves are glaucous blue-gray, with long, tapering leaf tips and fine, pink to red margins slightly keeled on the upper surface.
 The yellow-orange flowers are borne on several erect, then curving over, unbranched stems.
 They appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.